American Civil War Medicine & Surgical Antiques

 Civil War Surgeon General's library and publications ordered by the U.S. Army Medical Department during the Civil War

-The assembly of the Echols collection is also cross-referenced to the Arnold G. Diethelm collection at the Reynolds Historical Library collection of Civil War Medicine, but the Reynolds collection is not based on the Surgeon General's Office Library.
+The assembly of this collection is also cross-referenced to the Arnold G. Diethelm collection at the Reynolds Historical Library collection of Civil War Medicine, but the Reynolds collection is not based on the Surgeon General's Office Library.
 Until recently very few collectors were aware of the SGO Library Catalogue due to the rarity of the printed catalogues.

 Authors of some of the surgery manuals: Smith, Hamilton, Blackman, and Tripler, are some of the surgeons who were assigned the responsibility of selecting the instruments to be placed in Civil War surgical sets at the inception of the War.
 These sets were then made by contractors like George Tiemann Co., Kolbe', Hernstein, Kern, and others.
 It's all inter-connected.